• WORK

 F.L.I.P.
 ARCADE (FLIP Lunar Image Project – Archival Recreation of Celestial Art, Data, and Entertainment) is a mission to project the first images on the lunar surface.

-Additionally, the mission preserves imagery from the most significant space-themed video games ever created, weaving them into a 30-second video artwork projected across the lunar landscape.
-The content—video, stills, and NFTs—is permanently encoded in a 5D memory crystal designed to last over 20 billion years, ensuring that the story of human creativity and play endures far beyond Earth.
+The mission preserves imagery from the most significant space-themed video games ever created, weaving them into a 30-second video artwork projected across the lunar landscape.
+The content—video, stills, and NFTs—is permanently stored on the rover’s hard drive, ensuring that the story of human creativity and play endures far beyond Earth.